Here’s a little theory and philosophy for the day:

 “Morality is cowardice.”

 I am listening to a lecture by Jordan Peterson.
 This guy — and by that I mean Peterson, not Nietzsche — is on fire right now.
-An incredible example of a sophisticated thinker, deeply embedded in academia, and yet wielding truth like a sword as he helps to extinguish PC Culture.
+An incredible example of a sophisticated thinker, deeply embedded in academia, and yet wielding truth like a sword as he helps to vanquish PC Culture.

-As students of game, we might take interest in him because of his deep understanding of myths and archetypes (how do we present ourselves as sex-worthy men).
+As students of game, we might take interest in him because of his deep understanding of myths and archetypes (how we present ourselves as sex-worthy men).
 As well as his sane and accurate read of the role of biology in mating and dating (no Dorothy, men and women are not “equal”).
 From those disciplines and others, he often says things that remind me of game.

 Let’s get back to the quote from Nietzsche: